comet-cc/GuaranTEE/README.md

 ## Guide to run inference within a realm

 In the following, we provide a step-by-step guide to create a realm VM that performs ML inference.
 We use Armv-A Base RevC AEM FVP
-([Fixed Virtual Platform](https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms)), a free platform provided by Arm that simulates the Armv9-A architecture and necessary firmware and software which are compliant with Arm CCA.
+([Fixed Virtual Platform](https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms)), a free platform provided by Arm that simulates the Armv9-A architecture.
 The platform only works on Linux hosts.
-To obtain the firmware and software stack, we use [arm-reference-solutions-docs](https://gitlab.arm.com/arm-reference-solutions/arm-reference-solutions-docs/-/tree/master?ref_type=heads).
+We also get all necessary firmware and software from [arm-reference-solutions-docs](https://gitlab.arm.com/arm-reference-solutions/arm-reference-solutions-docs/-/tree/master?ref_type=heads) which are compliant with Arm CCA.

 ### 1 Set up the environment
 To set up the environment, follow these steps: